 How to Save Zinnia Seeds

-The first step is to allow the flower head to dry completely on the plant.
-It will be dark brown and dry when it is ready to harvest.
+Allow the flower head to dry completely on the plant; it will be dark brown and dry when it is ready to harvest.
 Trying to harvest the seedhead too early will result in immature seeds, which will not germinate.

 Once your seedhead is dry, cut or pull it off of the plant.
 Then, simply pull it apart or rub it between your two hands to release the seeds.
 It is best to do this over a container of some kind to catch the seeds.

 Speaking of the seeds, zinnia seeds can be difficult to see.
 If you look at the seedhead you've taken apart, you'll see dried petals.
-At the base of those petals is an arrow-shaped base.
-This is the seed!
+At the base of those petals is an arrow-shaped base; these are the seeds.

 Storing Zinnia Seeds